Recurring Billing 101: How to get it right

 - Minimized the need to chase late payments

-- Streamlined reconciliation of payment records
+- Streamlined of payment records

 This leads to fewer payment headaches as your customer base grows, and more time spent on growth initiatives.